verseles/xpm/README.md

 - Search are fast and growing filter options
 - You don't need to know the package manager of your distro
 - You don't need to know the package name that the package manager uses
 - Easy to choose channels (stable, beta, nightly, etc)
+- Single base to install packages in any distro

 ## Installation